Baby Phat: History

-2004-2010

 In 2004, American apparel manufacturer, The Kellwood Company announced its plans to acquire Baby Phat along with parent company, Phat Fashions.
-Kellwood retained Simmons as President and Creative Director of Baby Phat by Kimora Lee Simmons following their acquisition of the brand.
+Kellwood retained Simmons as president and Creative Director of Baby Phat by Kimora Lee Simmons following their acquisition of the brand.

 Baby Phat by Kimora Lee Simmons had several notable brand partnerships during this period.
 These included a partnership with Visa to produce a Baby Phat by Kimora Lee Simmons branded prepaid Rush Visa card.
 In 2004, Baby Phat partnered with Motorola to create the Baby Phat by Kimora Lee Simmons i833 mobile phone, which sold exclusively at Bloomingdale's.
 That same year, Baby Phat partnered with Vida Shoes International to create a line of footwear, which included stilettos, wedges, boots, and toddler shoes.

-Baby Phat by Kimora Lee Simmons opened its first brick and mortar retail location in New York City’s SoHo neighborhood in 2004.

 In 2004, Baby Phat by Kimora Lee Simmons partnered with Coty Inc to launch Baby Phat Goddess.
-The fragrance was carried at Department stores nationwide, including Macy’s.
+The fragrance was carried at department stores nationwide, including Macy's.
 Baby Phat Goddess was later joined by five other fragrances: Goddess, Golden Goddess, Seductive Goddess, Fabulosity, Luv Me, and Dare Me.

-In 2006, Simmons was promoted to president of Baby Phat’s parent company, Phat Fashions.
+In 2006, Simmons was promoted to president of Baby Phat's parent company, Phat Fashions.
 Later that year, Baby Phat by Kimora Lee Simmons created a 200-piece lingerie collection that was carried at upmarket department stores.
-In 2007, Baby Phat by Kimora Lee Simmons established a presence in the Middle East by opening a flagship store in Dubai, a first for any women’s urban wear brand.

-Simmons’s contract with The Kellwood Company ended in 2010.
-At the same time, Kellwood sold Phat Fashions to Sun Capital Partners, and Simmons declined to renew her position with the company’s new owners.
+Simmons's contract with The Kellwood Company ended in 2010.
+At the same time, Kellwood sold Phat Fashions to Sun Capital Partners, and Simmons declined to renew her position with the company's new owners.
 Upon her exit from Phat Fashions, however, Simmons retained ownership of all licensing rights to her fragrance and cosmetics collection.